skdsusit/starter-hugo-research-group/content/authors/王晨光/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- 硕士生
+- 本科生
 ---
-liyifei is a graduate student of computer science at the SUSIT in shanghaitech university.
-His research interests include ultrasound image reconstrcution and artificial intelligence.
+Wangchenguang is an undergraduate majoring in computer science at Shanghaitech university.
+He is currently working on high spatial resolution passive cavitation imaging.